cronobo/blog/_posts/2018-03-22-deploy-firebase-from-gitlab-ci.md

 The `only` option tells gitlab to run this script only on master branch.
 With Git, a widely used convention is to use the master branch only for clean, production-ready code.
 Any features or bug-fixes should be located inside other branches, and merged to master only when they conform to the quality levels expected for production.

 Using this `only` option, the website will be deployed only when a merge-request to `master` is accepted.

+# Benefits

+At Cronobo, our core philosophy is to automate as much as possible workflows, for our customers and of course for ourselves.

+Automating application deployment is a fundamental part of our internal development process.

+Automation eliminates human errors, reduces deployment time, gives developers a peculiar sense of satisfaction that once their code is reviewed and merged, it goes live without waiting for someone to perform the deployment by hands.
+It gives people confidence in their workflow, and capability to react quickly in case of critical issues.

 # Contribute